Sakalya11/Cpp-and-DS/README.md

 Bitwise AND (&):

-*Performs a bitwise AND operation between two integers.
+1)Performs a bitwise AND operation between two integers.

-*If both corresponding bits are 1, the result bit is 1; otherwise, it’s 0.
+2)If both corresponding bits are 1, the result bit is 1; otherwise, it’s 0.

 Bitwise OR (|):

-*Performs a bitwise OR operation.
+1)Performs a bitwise OR operation.

-*If at least one of the corresponding bits is 1, the result bit is 1.
+2)If at least one of the corresponding bits is 1, the result bit is 1.

 Bitwise XOR (^):

-*Performs a bitwise XOR (exclusive OR) operation.
+1)Performs a bitwise XOR (exclusive OR) operation.

-*If the corresponding bits are different, the result bit is 1; otherwise, it’s 0.
+2)If the corresponding bits are different, the result bit is 1; otherwise, it’s 0.

 Bitwise NOT (~):

-*Inverts all the bits (bitwise complement).
+1)Inverts all the bits (bitwise complement).

-*If a bit is 1, its result bit is 0, and vice versa.
+2)If a bit is 1, its result bit is 0, and vice versa.

 Left Shift (<<):

-*Shifts the bits of the left operand to the left by the specified number of positions.
+1)Shifts the bits of the left operand to the left by the specified number of positions.

-*New bits on the right are set to 0.
+2)New bits on the right are set to 0.

 Right Shift (>>):

-*Shifts the bits of the left operand to the right by the specified number of positions.
+1)Shifts the bits of the left operand to the right by the specified number of positions.

-*The behavior of the leftmost bits depends on whether the type is signed or unsigned.
+2)The behavior of the leftmost bits depends on whether the type is signed or unsigned.